 Designing for accessibility

-The UK Home Office provides a set of excellent guidelines on the main dos and don’ts when designing for accessibility for users:
+The UK Home Office provides a set of excellent guidelines on the main dos and don’ts when designing for accessibility

 - on the autistic spectrum,